shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 See it in the builder: {{ site.shoutem.builderURL }}/app/{{ site.example.appId }}
 ```

-Now we need to add the to the app.
+Now we need to add the screen to the app.
 Open the app in the Builder.
 Click on the `+` next to **Screens** and select the `Custom` category.
 You can see your `Restaurants` extension there.
-Click on it to add it to Main navigation, just like you did with the News RSS.
+Click on it to add it's screen to Main navigation, just like you did with the News RSS.

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/getting-started/02-builder-custom-extension-screen.png'/>